 8. Job expenses.

 You can deduct education and training costs for your job if your employer doesn't reimburse you for them (and if the education is for your current job, not to get a better job later).
 Job-hunting expenses, including mileage, are also deductible.
-If you're a teacher, don't forget to include teaching-related expenses for a small tax break.
+The educator tax deduction for teachers of $250 expired at the end of 2013.

 9. Home office tax deduction.

 If you use a portion of your home exclusively for business purposes, you may be able to deduct home costs related to that portion, such as a percentage of your insurance and repair costs, your mortgage or rent, and depreciation.
 For details about this tax break, see The Home Office Tax Deduction.